 It’s what you hear in silence that really determines who and what you are, and what I heard was peace.
 And dreams (cheesy, I know).
 And if we truly had been in Movieland, this song probably would have been playing in the background, just because it always makes me feel so peaceful and happy:

 I live a pretty stressful life.
 We all do.
 It’s a symptom of the age we live in, with the internet and Smartphones and billboards and someone always shouting at us that “Whatever’s wrong, it isn’t my fault!”
-(Don’t get me started on the presidential candidates.)
+(Don’t get me started on some presidential candidates.)

 And even though I go through life mostly happy, there’s something truly magical about getting to slow down for a moment to be quiet.
 Something breathtaking about getting to breathe.

 One of my favorite effects in movies is when they stop the music, stop the dialogue, and just let the scene be silent.
 (If you’ve ever seen Harry Potter and the Deathly Hallows Part II, there’s a particularly powerful sequence of this right after **spoilers** Harry finds out that he has to die in order to beat Voldemort.)

 Why is it that silence holds such power over us, yet we reach for things that make so much noise?
 Why is our first thought to turn on the TV, our iPods; to start shouting rather than work something out?
 I think the song “Eet” by Regina Spektor phrases the answer best in the line “you’re using your headphones to drown out your mind,” because isn’t that so true?
 We spend so much of our life moving, moving, moving — trying to avoid silence, and being still, because we’re scared of thinking.